Hot news! We’ve updated our report with Q3 2019 – Q2 2020 data.

 In fact, this trend's been visible since we started publishing this report.

 The lesson?
-When you're growing your lists, don't lose touch with your customers!
+When you're growing your email list, don't lose touch with your customers!
 Build relationships just like you would if you were running a corner store.
 Personalize your subscriber experience and make sure the conversation keeps delivering value to them.
 Your audience will appreciate it and pay you back with interest.

 What percentage of emails are opened on mobile?
 How is it different for desktop and web-based email clients?
 Let's take a look.